maotterson/nuxt-netlify-homepage/content/resume.md

 ---
 title: Resume
-description: 'My resume in markdown!'
+description: 'My resume'
 ---

 ## Summary

-An aspiring C#/.NET developer with a passion for learning new technologies and solving problems.
+Software developer specializing in the .NET ecosystem with a passion for learning new technologies and solving problems.
 Seeking an opportunity to continue to learn best software engineering practices and further my career.

 ## Project Highlights